raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 # Encryption Padding TLV {#padding}

-The Encryption Padding TLV (DSOP-TYPE=2) can only be used as a Modifier TLV.
+The Encryption Padding TLV (DSO-TYPE=2) can only be used as a Modifier TLV.
-It is only applicable when the DSOP Transport layer uses encryption such as TLS.
+It is only applicable when the DSO Transport layer uses encryption such as TLS.

 The TYPE-DEPENDENT DATA for the the Padding TLV is optional and is a